OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table with Tailwind CSS

 This challenge focuses on creating a responsive pricing table using Tailwind CSS.
-The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes.
-We'll use Tailwind's utility classes for efficient styling and responsiveness.
+The goal is to build a visually appealing and easily adaptable table that looks good on various screen sizes, showcasing different pricing tiers.
+We'll leverage Tailwind's utility classes for rapid development and responsiveness.

 **Description of the Styling:**

-The pricing table will have three columns representing different pricing plans (Basic, Pro, Enterprise).
-Each plan will have a title, a list of features, a price, and a call-to-action button.
-The table will be responsive, adjusting its layout to accommodate smaller screens by stacking the columns vertically.
-We'll use Tailwind's `bg-gray-100`, `p-4`, `rounded-lg`, `shadow-md`, and similar classes for styling and layout.
+The pricing table will consist of three pricing tiers (Basic, Pro, and Premium).
+Each tier will have a card-like structure with a heading, a list of features, a price, and a call-to-action button.
+The design will utilize Tailwind's built-in spacing, color, and flexbox utilities to achieve a clean and modern look.
+Responsiveness will be achieved through Tailwind's breakpoint modifiers.

 **Full Code:**